rydcunningham/edgerunner/apps/web/content/blog/its-time-to-move-on-from-copilots.md

 ---
-title: "It's Time to Move On From Copilots"
+title: "It's time to move on from copilots"
 subtitle: "We can build better than this."
 date: "2024-05-14"
 excerpt: "I've been saying for months I don't like to invest in application-layer AI startups.
 Here's why - and what it would take to change my mind."